mahendrapaipuri/ceems/website/docs/deployments/guide.md

 ### Configuring Grafana

-The final step of the deployment guide is to configure Grafana to use Prometheus and CEEMS API server has datasources to build dashboards.
-Assuming Grafana server is also installed on the same service node `service-0`, firstly, we need to ensure that Grafana server is configured to send the user header to datasources.
+The final step of the deployment guide is to configure Grafana to use Prometheus and CEEMS API server as datasources to build dashboards.
+Assuming Grafana server is also installed on the same service node `service-0`, first, we need to ensure that Grafana server is configured to send the user header to datasources.
 This can be done using the following configuration in `grafana.ini` file: